California sues US regulator in bid to deter ‘ghost guns’

 “The only logical intended result of a ghost gun kit is that it will become a firearm,” Becerra said.
 “They are fast becoming the weapons of choice for illegal gun traffickers, for organized criminal gangs, and unfortunately for mass murderers as well.”

 At issue are so-called “80 percent receivers and frames” that Becerra said can be sold by unlicensed dealers and made into untraceable firearms at home.

-ATF policy holds that the kits have not yet been reached the stage where they can be considered firearms subject to the usual federal firearms statutes and regulations that include a ban on sales to minors or those who have criminal convictions, a history of domestic violence, serious mental illness or drug addiction.
+ATF policy holds that the kits have not yet reached the stage where they can be considered firearms subject to the usual federal firearms statutes that include a ban on sales to minors or those who have criminal convictions, a history of domestic violence, serious mental illness or drug addiction.

 Combs, of the firearms organization, said the agency’s policy “is both legally sound and common sense.
 Under Becerra’s utterly absurd interpretation of law, flat pieces of metal at Home Depot would be treated as firearms and chunks of aluminum would be so-called ‘ghost guns’.”

-The Everytown for Gun Safety group and a coalition of cities filed a similar lawsuit last month in federal court in New York.
+The Everytown for Gun Safety group and four cities — Chicago; Columbia, South Carolina; San Jose, California; and Syracuse, New York — filed a similar lawsuit last month in federal court in New York.

 If the federal government changes its interpretation now, “All that does is turn a bunch of people into accidental criminals,” said Chuck Michel, an attorney representing the California Rifle and Pistol Association, which lobbies for gun owners’ rights.